ngdeconf/ng-de.org/_posts/2021-01-12-ng-de-coorperates-with-vuejsde-conf/2021-01-12-ng-de-coorperates-with-vuejsde-conf.md

 description: "We bring you one more conference day on top of the NG-DE conference days In cooperation with VueJS.de Conf!"
 ---

-we are happy to announce that we are back, busy planning the next NG-DE Conference for you in September 2022!
+we are happy to announce that we are back, busy planning the next NG-DE Conference for you in October 2022!
 And we have even more news for you: We bring you one more conference day on top of the NG-DE conference days In cooperation with VueJS.DE!
 The additional day is a new conference called vuesjs.de and will be also for the community, by the community!